 Studley has associative significance as an original freestanding two-storey house, and later, flats designed by the well-reputed Australian architect Walter Richmond Butler.
-The flats also have associative significance as Butler's private home, till his passing at 41 Tintern Avenue in 1949.
-Finally, the apartment block also has associative significance for the well-reputed occupants that lived in the flats, including Dame Nellie Melba.
+The flats also have associative significance as Butler's private home, until his passing at 41 Tintern Avenue in 1949.
+Walter Richmond Butler was a prominent late nineteenth and early twentieth century architect who was a leading proponent of the Arts and Crafts idiom in Australia.
+He was not only a longtime resident of Toorak, but was also responsible for a number of noted domestic designs in the municipality.
 (Criterion H)